jhach/bump-paper/content/posts/faq/index.md

 Where:

 1. Match Rating: The average rating given to the match by fans on a scale of 1 to 10.
 2. Match Duration: The total length of the match in minutes.
+The minutes are rounded according to standard rules (ex: 18:50 will round up to 19 minutes).
 3. WON Rating: The rating given to the match by the Wrestling Observer Newsletter, on a scale of 0 to 5 stars.

 ## What do the MQI scores mean?